-- 2 of 10 cash disbursements sampled were missing at least 1 of the required 3 approval signatures. - 3 of 10 cash receipts sampled were not deposited timely (deposited over a month after collection).
+- 1 of 10 cash receipts sampled were not deposited timely (deposited over a month after collection). - 1 of 10 cash receipts sampled did not have any supporting documentation on file.

 Effect: The potential for irregularities in accounting may go undetected.